 - Overall minimum cumulative grade point average of 3.0 and minimum 3.0 GPA in the pre-education program with a) grades of B or higher in ENGL 101, SPCH 103 or 126, EDUC 111, 145, 243 or 244, 280, plus for the 12 hours of initial endorsement coursework required for secondary education majors only; and b) a minimum grade of C in all other pre-education courses.
-No D grades are accepted for pre-education, major, or endorsement coursework.
+No D grades are accepted for preeducation, major, or endorsement coursework.
 Students who need to raise their grade in the pre-education courses are limited to one repeat attempt per course. - Satisfactory evaluation of potential as a teacher in the field experience component of EDUC 111 or its equivalent. - Successful personal interview at the discretion of the Teacher Education Admissions Committee. - 4.
 Three prescribed letters of recommendation. - 5.
-All students must pass the Praxis Core Academic Skills for Educators tests, which include mathematics, reading and writing.
-Passing scores established by Grand View are those recommended by ETS (Educational Testing Service) and are as follows: Reading = 156, Writing = 162, and Mathematics = 150.
+All students must pass an entry exam and meet the requirements as specified by the Teacher Education Program Admissions Committee.
+These requirements are kept current on the "Teacher Education Community" Blackboard site.
+Currently, the test is the Praxis Core Academic Skills for Educators test, which includes mathematics, reading, and writing.
 Students may take the required tests any time before applying to the program.
-Not passing the required tests makes the student ineligible for admission and prevents the student from enrolling in methods and practicum courses. - 6.
-Students formally admitted to the baccalaureate program in education are required to successfully complete the curriculum maintaining at least a 2.5 cumulative grade point average and a minimum 3.0 GPA in the major and each endorsement.
+Not passing the required test makes the student ineligible for admission and prevents the student from enrolling in methods and practicum courses. - Students formally admitted to the baccalaureate program in education are required to successfully complete the curriculum maintaining at least a 2.5 cumulative grade point average and a minimum 3.0 GPA in the major and each endorsement.

-Upon successful completion of a minimum of 124 credits, all other Grand View graduation requirements, and all State of Iowa teacher licensure requirements, students are recommended to the State of Iowa Board of Educational

-Examiners for licensure in Elementary or Secondary Education or both (Art K-12, Music K-12, or Physical Education K-12).
+Upon successful completion of a minimum of 124 credits, all other Grand View graduation requirements, and all State of Iowa teacher licensure requirements, students are recommended to the State of Iowa Board of Educational Examiners for licensure in Elementary or Secondary Education or both (Art K-12, Music K-12, or Physical Education K-12).